justinethier/husk-scheme/README.markdown

 Installation
 ------------
-Haskell is required to build, install, and run husk.
-The easiest way to get Haskell is via the [Haskell Platform](http://hackage.haskell.org/platform/).
+The Glasgow Haskell Compiler (GHC) is required to build, install, and run husk.
+All recent versions of GHC are supported, including 6.10, 7.0, 7.2, and 7.4.
+The easiest way to get GHC is via the [Haskell Platform](http://hackage.haskell.org/platform/).

+husk has been tested on Windows and Linux.

 husk may be installed using [cabal](http://www.haskell.org/cabal/):

     cabal update
     cabal install husk-scheme

-husk supports all recent versions of GHC, including 6.10, 7.0, 7.2, and 7.4.
-It has been tested on Windows and Linux.

 License
 -------